 You will feel sleepy (depending on the amount of sedation required) for a while.
 When you awake, there may be an awareness of some discomfort in your throat but this usually disappears after a short time.
-You will be able to eat by the time you leave the hospital or be given a time to commence eating if you are an inpatient.
+You will be able to eat by the time you leave the clinic.
 You will be left with a sore throat which may last a few days.